We may earn income from links in this post. Please read this Disclosure for details.

 What is Campari?

-Along with Aperol and Cynar, Campari is one of the most popular aperitivos to enjoy in Venice and northern Italy.
+Along with Aperol and Cynar, Campari is one of the most popular ingredients to enjoy in Italian cocktails throughout Venice and northern Italy.

 Like other Italian aperitivos, it’s traditionally enjoyed as a pre-dinner drink to stimulate the appetite, open the palate and aid digestion.